 The liner does two things.
 It allows urine to pass through, but as it is non absorbent, it cannot return, thus keeping baby's bottom a bit drier.
-Also, it catches any poo, and the whole thing is then easy to drop into the toilet for flushing.
+Also, it catches any poo, and the whole thing is then easy to dispose of either in the bin or if a fleece liner sluiced in the toilet.
 While a baby is breastfed and before it is weaned, any poo will not normally smell offensive but, equally, it will be very runny.

 Many people continue to use Bambinex and Ultra liners all the way through their nappy time.
-If you find you need a wider liner try the Supersoft Mioliners as they are wider but also slightly stretchy so can be shaped to fit the nappy.
+The bambinex liner is especially good for birth to potty all in one/pocket nappies as it's narrower than others so fits inside the nappies perfectly.
+If you do find you need a wider liner when baby is older try the Supersoft Mioliners as they are wider but also slightly stretchy so can be shaped to fit the nappy.

 You will find good quality disposable liners are very strong, and do not tear or split, however wet or full they are.
 However, if your main reason for using real nappies is the cost, then you might want to look at washable liners, to save on the (approx) £5 a month cost of disposable ones.